AmirArdroudi/AmirArdroudi.github.io/content/jobs/LegendsOfLearning/index.md

 ---

 - Creating educational games for purpose of gamification of math and science learning experience.
 - At present, we have built five titles with this company.
-The main tools that I've worked with consist of Unity, C# and the provided custom SDK.
+The main tools that I've worked with consist of Unity, C#, and the provided custom SDK.